 Work hours per day: (only available if accruing units of Hours) Choose how many hours a workday should count as.
 It can be based on an average of 12, 13 or 52 weeks, or set fixed rate of hours per day.

 Vacation earnings: Choose if the payout of vacation should be based on average of 12, 13 or 52 weeks, or set a fixed rate.

 Step 3 of 3:

-- Max. allowed vacation days in a row: Choose how many days in a row the employees can request vacation for.
-This follows the calendar time span so all days in a week, Monday to Sunday, is included in this rule.
+Max consecutive vacation days: Choose how many days in a row the employees can request vacation for.
+This follows the calendar time span so all days in a week, Monday to Sunday, are included in this rule.